Monaco royals slam "fictional" Grace Kelly film

 The palace said it would not tolerate the suggestion in Paris Match that Albert and his family supported the film.

-"Consequently, the Princely family wishes to emphasize that this film is by no means a biopic," the statement said.
+"Consequently, the Princely family wishes to emphasise that this film is by no means a biopic," the statement said.

 The film is billed by production company YRF Entertainment as a story of the newly minted Princess of Monaco proving herself against all odds by leading her adopted country in its struggle against France when it tries to take over Monaco.